nmccarty/asuran/README.md

 License
 -------

-Asuran is distrubuted under the terms of the [MIT](LICENSE) License.
+Asuran is distrubuted under the terms of the [BSD 2 Clause + Patent](LICENSE) License.

-By contributing to this project, you agree to license your contributions under the terms of the MIT License.
+By contributing to this project, you agree to license your contributions under the terms of the BSD 2 Clause + Patent License.

 Contributing
 ------------